arithcrypto/AVX512PolynomialMultiplication/ChenChouKrausz/Readme.md

 ## Description
+This folder contains the source code of the multilication procedure described in *Chen, M.-S., Chou, T. and Krausz, M. 2021.
+Optimizing BIKE for the Intel Haswell and ARM Cortex-M4.
+IACR Transactions on Cryptographic Hardware and Embedded Systems.
+2021, 3 (Jul.
+2021), 97–124.
+DOI:https://doi.org/10.46586/tches.v2021.i3.97-124.*

 #### rkara3_mul_avx2.c
 Source code of the multiplication written by Ming-Shin Chen and Tung Chou modified to include timings measures.
+This source code is the one provided in the Supercop package (20210604 release).
+Other C files are mandatories in order to compile this code.

 **How to run ?**